 These three I highly recommend: curiosity, wonder and awe. :-)

 I believe that Slow Science and new ways of carefully crafted, coordinated collaboration across institutional, cultural and national boundaries can and will transform both science and society in most beneficial ways.
 I am currently trying to build bridges between physics and contemplative science, and to begin implementing a vision for a trans-disciplinary, post-scarcity, mindful, collaborative science-and-society ecosystem.
 I invite you to take a look at my Contemplative Scientific Collaboration project and the Mindful Researchers initiative.
 Be welcome to join us – let’s collaborate!

-Here are some of my research interests – partially related to physics and my former & current academic life (at CERN, University of Innsbruck, Graz University of Technology, etc.), partially related to consciousness, mind-body, and interdisciplinary connections.
+Here are some of my research interests – partially related to physics and my recent academic life (at CERN, University of Innsbruck, Graz University of Technology, etc.), partially related to consciousness, mind-body, and interdisciplinary connections.
 I tend to approach most of these fields with a combined stance of agnosticism, skepticism and the trinity from above: curiosity, wonder and awe.

-On the side of group-level practical implementation, communication, and decision-making, I’d place my chips on “Systemic Konsensing” (in German: “Systemisches Konsensieren”), Council, Sociocracy and Dialogue – to be integrated with “inner work”, Peter Koenig’s “source principles“, and all of the above wherever possible and meaningful.
+On the side of group-level practical implementation, communication, and decision-making, I place my chips on “Systemic Konsensing” (in German: “Systemisches Konsensieren”), Council, Dialogue, and Nonviolent Communication – to be integrated with “inner work”, Peter Koenig’s “source principles“, and all of the above wherever possible and meaningful.
 My experiences (including intense community-building) with Leap Forward and other communities have in- and transformed my life and work.

 (The following list is not prioritized.
 A multi-dimensional connected-graph tag cloud would help, and of course it would also be an oversimplification. :-))

 - Data Analysis, Neural Networks, Machine Learning